Lanzhou Gansu, China Travel Guide

 Pay attention to the noodle masters in action at a Lanzhou Beef Noodle shop.
 Their skill in hand-pulling noodles is a charming culinary art form.

-Make time to appreciate this culinary spectacle; it truly highlights the city's gastronomic heritage and dedication to tradition.
+Take time to appreciate this culinary spectacle; it truly highlights the city's gastronomic heritage and commitment to tradition.

-Exploring Lanzhou's diverse dining landscape is a part of the experience of traveling.
+Exploring Lanzhou's diverse dining landscape is a part of the travel experience.
 Here are some pointers: